UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 Requesting an exchange offer is almost identical to requesting a standard offer.
 The only difference in the request is that the fulfillment that the API consumer wants to exchange, and an overrule code if relevant, are also provided.

+### Replacement of lost tickets and cards

+The replacement is used to replace physical cards and tickets.
+There is no replacement for electronic tickets or anonymous tickets.

+#### Requesting a replacement for a lost ticket

+The replacement is requested similar to the request for a non-trip based offer (post:offers-collection).
+The search tags must include the key word CARD_LOST or TICKET_LOST.
+The provider will ask for the required data of the lost card or ticket to be provided with the passengers card data (card number).

+The offer for a replacement returned might include a fee.
+The replacement offer needs to be accepted and booked the same way as a usual offer.